 A lot of those students receiving the justified praise are not professional, nor even semi-pro, they are enthusiastic hobbyists who have a big passion for photography and it’s that burning desire to improve that makes them stand out from the crowd.

-We’ve put together this brief guide to explain what we, the iPhotography Tutors, look for when selecting a #POTD or #WeekendChallenge winner.
-After all, that’s what you came here for!
-Moreover, we’ll use some of the previous winners as examples.
+We’ve put together this brief guide to tell you what we, the iPhotography tutors, look for when selecting a Photo of the Day or Weekend Challenge winner because we assume, that’s what you came here for!
+And we’ll use some the previous winners as examples.

 It may sound obvious, but it’s easy to assume that your photo is sharp looking at it on the back of your camera.
-In fact, every picture looks in focus when it’s 3 inches wide!
+In facet every picture looks in focus when it’s 3 inches wide!

 So before you upload your shot have a quick look – is it in focus where it needs to be?
 Are you sure?
 The biggest killer of any good photograph is blurriness.
-An audience’s eye is drawn to contrast so if you have sharp (in focus) and soft (out of focus) areas on your photo it’ll be more eye-catching.
-Otherwise, if your picture is soft all over then it just becomes a blur.
+The reason why is that an audience’s eye is drawn to contrast so if you have sharp and soft (out of focus) areas on your photo it’ll be more eye-catching, whereas if your picture is soft all over, then it just becomes a blur.

-There’s no need to clutter your photograph with extra props or distracting elements that aren’t adding to it.
-So, when you’re looking through your viewfinder stop and think ‘What do I need in my picture?’.
+There’s no need to clutter your photograph with extra props or distracting elements that aren’t adding to it, so when you’re looking through your viewfinder stop and think ‘What do I need in my picture?’.

 Adjust your position, move some items out of the way, zoom in a little closer or just open the aperture to defocus the background.
 Don’t let a bad background ruin a good foreground.

 Community spirit is what we like to see too, so if we see you interacting regularly and dropping helpful hints and comments on other student’s work and on social media networks then we are a lot more likely to check out your uploads and reward that kind spirit that you show to others.
 One good turn deserves another they say!